ASSOCIATE ARTISTS

 Creation from October 30th to November 3, 2024

-Ruth Childs' first group piece, Fun Times is a tragicomic dance for five dancers.
-For this new work, she takes her inspiration from the rather primitive, even naïve act of having fun together, of being amused together, or even of laughing together.
-In keeping with her previous research, the choreographer wishes to experiment with the voice, the musicality of laughter and tears, in a playful relationship to the performative space.
+Ruth Childs’ first group piece, *Fun Times*, is a tragicomic dance for five dancers.
+For this new creation, she draws inspiration from the rather primitive and even naive act of having fun together, being amusing together, or even making fun of one another.
+Building on her previous research, the choreographer seeks to experiment with the voice and the musicality of laughter and tears, within a playful relationship to the performance space.

 DANCES

-CHOREOGRAPHY IN COLLABORATION WITH THE DANCERS.S: Ruth Childs
+CHOREOGRAPHY IN COLLABORATION WITH THE DANCERS: Ruth Childs

 DANCE/PERFORMANCE: Bryan Campbell, Ruth Childs, Karine Dahouindji, Cosima Grand, Ha Kyoon Larcher